jacklavelle286/aws-cli-iam-tool/README.md

 ### IAM Users
 - **Create IAM Users**:
   - Guided input to create new IAM users.
-  - Optionally assign policies or add users to groups during creation.

 - **List IAM Users**:
   - Retrieve a list of all existing IAM users with detailed attributes.
+  - List both managed and inline policies for IAM users.

 - **Delete IAM Users**:
-  - Remove users interactively or in bulk, ensuring associated resources (e.g., policies) are detached.
+  - Remove users interactively or in bulk, ensuring associated resources (e.g., policies) are detached first.

 ### IAM Groups
 - **Create IAM Groups**:
-  - Easily create groups and attach policies.
+  - Easily create groups and attach policies and add users into Groups.

 - **List IAM Groups**:
   - View all existing groups and their associated policies.